mesosphere/d2iq-engineering-blog/content/posts/conflict-resolution-kubernetes-server-side-apply/index.md

 On the [Kubernetes][] website, Kubernetes is [described][k8s description] as:

 > a portable, extensible, open source platform for managing containerized workloads and services, that facilitates both
-> declarative configuration and automation
+> declarative configuration and automation.

 Most people know Kubernetes as a container orchestration platform, automating the deployment and running of workloads across fleets of machines.
 Since the inception of the project, Kubernetes adoption has exploded.
 Containerization is the new standard way to run workloads, driven in large part by Kubernetes.
 Kubernetes is not the only container orchestration platform out there, some notable others being [Nomad][] and [Docker Swarm][].
-So what is it that sets Kubernetes apart and has led to it becoming the most widely adopted container orchestration platform, ubiquitous across all major cloud providers and on-premises?
+So, what is it that sets Kubernetes apart and has led to it becoming the most widely adopted container orchestration platform, ubiquitous across all major cloud providers and on-premises?
 Is it really the best technically and the most capable?
 Arguably not (take a look at the comparison on the [Nomad site][nomad comparison] - obviously biased, but actually pretty fair).
 So if there